Mike Johnson has accused Biden of bribery. Now impeachment is in his hands

 “On Capitol Hill, a lot of people debate and quibble about what high crimes and misdemeanors are, but we know what bribery is.
 It’s someone paying you to do their bidding, and that’s what happened here,” he said in the same Fox News interview.

-Johnson has been pushing for an investigation into the episode since 2019, when former President Trump faced impeachment proceedings after withholding aid to Ukraine while trying to pressure leaders there to announce a probe into Hunter Biden.
+Johnson has been pushing for an investigation into the episode since 2019, when former President Trump faced impeachment proceedings after withholding aid to Ukraine while trying to pressure leaders there to announce a probe into Hunter Biden, the president’s son.

 “But they’ve got nothing on Joe Biden.
 So if my friend Mike Johnson wants to be guided by the Constitution, he’ll do whatever he can to make the whole ludicrous impeachment drive go away as quickly as possible.”